physimals/asl-docs/oxasl.rst

 - *a calibration image*: normally a proton-density-weighted image (or a close match) acquired with the same readout parameters as the main ASL data.
-Only once you have a calibraiton iamge can you get perfusion in absolute units.
+Only once you have a calibration image can you get perfusion in absolute units.
 - *a structural image*: it is helpful to have a structral image to pass to ``oxford_asl`` and if your data incldues this we strongly suggest